GregEremeev/coinmarketcap-cli/README.md

 # coinmarketcap-cli
-Coinmarketcap CLI is a client that provides basic information about cryptocurrencies using public coinmarketcap API
+coinmarketcap-cli is a client that provides basic information about cryptocurrencies using public CoinMarketCap API